-- CR Designates credit; has no numerical equivalent or grade point value - NCR Designates failure; has no numerical equivalent, but has a grade point value of 0 and is included in the GPA calculation - SDF Standing deferred (a temporary extension) - INC Permanent incomplete; has no numerical equivalent or grade point value - WDR Withdrawal without academic penalty - AEG May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no numerical equivalent and no grade point value
+• 2 co.B. at co. carry mas no manner can equitation of Brance point raine NCR Designates failure; has no numerical equivalent, but has a grade point value of 0 and is included in the GPA calculation SDF Standing deferred (a temporary extension) INC Permanent incomplete; has no numerical equivalent or grade point value WDR Withdrawal without academic penalty AFG May be given to a final year student who, because of illness, has completed at least 60% of

+May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no numerical equivalent and no grade point value